antononcube/RakuForPrediction-book/Articles/Fast-and-compact-classifier-of-DSL-commands-work.md

 ### Brute force DSL parsing

-1. Random shuffle the available DSL parsers.
+1. Randomly shuffle the available DSL parsers.
 2. Attempt parsing with each of the available DSL parsers.
-3. If any parser gives a zero residual then stop the loop and use that parser as a "working parser."
+3. If any parser gives a zero residual then stop the loop and use that parser as "the work parser."
-4. The parser that gives the smallest residual is chosen as a "working parser."
+4. The parser that gives the smallest residual is chosen as "the work parser."

 ### Parsing with the help of a DSL-classifier